tkruse/generate-sentences2/README.md

 # Generate sentences

-This project in draft state aims to provide users with random generated sentences in two languages, quizzing the users to correctly translate grammar.
+This project in draft state aims to provide users with random generated sentences, quizzing the users to correctly translate grammar.
 Thanks to github-pages, it can be deployed freely publicly.

 For German language generation, this uses https://github.com/TimoBechtel/satzbau